tobiama/BIOS611/README.md

 Please see my Makefile to run all code for this project.

-First, clone my git repository to obtain all code required for the project.
+First, clone my git repository to obtain all code required for the project. (as a note, I used a BIOS VM for this project)

 Next, I did things a little bit differently, but rather than being in the work directory, I mounted the parent directory of the project rather than the directory of the project itself.

 Run the following lines of code:

-1. cd work
-2. cd 611
+1. cd 611
-3. docker build . -t 611
+2. docker build . -t 611

 611 is the folder in which all of my code is stored.